smclark86/100-days-of-code/log.md

 **Thoughts**: I think I understand the basic operators, logic, and conditionals, but I can't get my scripts to run the way I am expecting them to all the time.
 I'm especially having a problem when I include multiple conditions in an if statement.
 Will keep working on it.

+### Day 20: June 29, Thursday - 2 hours

+**Today's Progress**: More Javascript exercises today.
+Also started learning about loops.

+**Thoughts**: I want to understand when to use simply separate if statements versus if and else if statements together.
+Maybe I was just overthinking the problem?
+Also, I need to review modulo.
+I'm still unclear about its use, especially in respect to determining odd or even numbers, and when something is divisible by something else.